KU loses to Cincinnati, 37-34, on last-minute touchdown

 Safety/nickel Mason Ellis and running back Daniel Hishaw Jr. each missed Saturday’s game due to injuries after KU ruled them out in its Friday night availability report.
 Ellis got hurt early in the Jayhawks’ victory over West Virginia, while Hishaw had been battling injury entering that game and only garnered two carries before leaving it.

-Tight end DeShawn Hanika limped off the field and received medical attention after a third-down play late in the first quarter.
-He did not return to the game.
+In addition, tight end DeShawn Hanika limped off the field and received medical attention after a third-down play late in the first quarter.
+He did not return to the game, and his primary replacement Groen caught five passes for 84 yards and a touchdown.

-KU’s backup quarterbacks Cole Ballard and Isaiah Marshall entered the game for one play apiece, with Daniels split out wide, and each ran for first downs.
+KU’s backup quarterbacks Cole Ballard and Isaiah Marshall entered the game for one play apiece, with Daniels split out wide, and each ran for a first down.

 How they scored